Skip to content

 The faster something moves, the harder it is to transfer energy to it.
 Because energy transfers to and from objects involves the aether.

 Particles in the aether communicate energy from one object to another.
 However, this can only happen when objects travel slower than the particles in the aether.
-So, no energy can be passed onto objects that reach this speed, and that speed is the speed of light.

 Time slows down due to vector sum of speeds